-Site: Date: Location of accident: Time: Check off completed tasks as appropriate te to the circumstances of the chemical accident.
-Determine if students/staff should be classrooms/dorms/work areas. e kept indoors or evacuated to safe location outside of Action taken: Only if necessary) 911 called by: his/her name and title, school/sit problem (type of chemical accidaction taken, if any). te name and address dent; specific location or site; has/has not entered the storm drain; Owner, notified by: Time: accident (type and location).
-We le) at (Dallas Christian College/site).
-We have a chemical e (have/have not) evacuated outside the classroom/dorms/work 1, and (have/have not) requested Physical Plant to contain/clean ☐ Notified by responding government agency (fire, police/Haz Mat Team) of chemical accident.
-Directed to remain on the site to :by: (name of person/title and) Transportation requested from Physic ical Plant to move (#) students and staff.
-Yes No Time: Evacuation Location: ☐ Director's Office notified of evacuat ion by: Students/all personnel return to class srooms/dorms/work areas.
-Time/date:
+Site: Date: Location of accident: Time: Check off completed tasks as appropriate to the circumstances of f the chemical accident.
+Determine if students/staff should be kept indoors or evacuate classrooms/dorms/work areas.
+Action taken: ed to safe location outside of (Only if necessary) 911 called by: Report: • his/her name and title, school/site name and address • problem (type of chemical accident; specific location or action taken, if any).
+Owner, notified by: Time: Message: "This is (name and title) at (Dallas Christian C accident (type and location).
+We (have/have not) evacuat areas, (have/have not) called 911, and (have/have not) recup." ted outside the classroom/dorms/work ☐ Notified by responding government agency (fire, police/Haz Mat Team) of chemical accident.
+Directed to remain on the site to: by: (name of person/title and) Transportation requested from Physical Plant to move (#) students and staff. ☐ Yes ☐ No Time: Evacuation Location n: Director's Office notified of evacuation by: Students/all personnel return to classrooms/dorms/work areas